World Cosplay Summit

 - Contact Information: name, date of birth, gender, postal address, telephone, email address

-- Cosplay History: paragraph about why you love cosplay, short history of major costumes and awards, descriptions and photos of you in four of your favourite costumes
+- Cosplay History: paragraph about why you love cosplay, short history of major costumes and awards, descriptions and photos of four of your favourite past costumes

 - Alternate Member: name, email, date of birth